-The issuers are holding companies with no significant assets other than their direct and indirect investments in their operating subsidiaries.
-Therefore, the new notes will be effectively subordinated to all debt and other liabilities of the issuers' subsidiaries.
-Claims of creditors of the issuers' subsidiaries, including general trade creditors, will generally have priority as to the assets of the issuers' subsidiaries over the claims of the issuers and the holders of the new notes.
-As of March 31, 1999, on a pro forma basis, the issuer's subsidiaries would have had \$328.5 million of debt outstanding, including debt under the senior subordinated notes and the credit facility, and \$21.0 million of trade payables and other liabilities outstanding.
-Our subsidiaries may be prohibited from paying dividends or making other payments to us, which payments are our sole source of operating funds to pay amounts due under the new notes.
+The Issuers are holding companies with no significant assets other than their direct and indirect investments in their operating subsidiaries, including the Operating Companies.
+The Issuers will be the sole obligors on the new notes.
+The new notes will not be guaranteed by any subsidiary of the Issuers, including the Operating Companies, or secured by any of the Issuers' assets.
+Therefore, the new notes will be effectively subordinated to all debt and other liabilities of the Issuers' subsidiaries, including the Operating Companies.
+Claims of creditors of the Issuers' subsidiaries, including general trade creditors, will generally have priority as to the assets of the Issuers' subsidiaries over the claims of the Issuers and the holders of the new notes.
+As of December 31, 1998, on a pro forma basis, the Issuer's subsidiaries, including the Operating Companies, would have had \$441.7 million of debt outstanding, including debt under the Senior Subordinated Notes and the credit facility, and \$17.4 million of trade payables and other liabilities outstanding.

-The issuers will rely on dividends and other advances and transfers of funds from their subsidiaries to meet their debt service obligations under the new notes.
-The ability of the issuers' subsidiaries to make payments to the issuers will be subject to applicable state laws restricting the payment of dividends and to restrictions in the agreements governing indebtedness of the issuers' subsidiaries.
-Subject to certain conditions, our current credit facility and the indenture governing the senior subordinated notes permit the issuers' subsidiaries to make distributions to the issuers in amounts sufficient for the issuers to pay interest, including the Accreted Interest Redemption Amount, when due on the new notes.
+The Issuers will rely on dividends and other advances and transfers of funds from their subsidiaries, including the Operating Companies, as the sole source of funds to meet their debt service obligations under the new notes.
+The ability of the Issuers' subsidiaries to pay such dividends and make such advances and transfers will be subject to applicable state laws restricting the payment of dividends and to restrictions in the credit facility, the indenture under which the Senior Subordinated Notes were issued, and other agreements governing indebtedness of the Issuers' subsidiaries.
+Subject to certain conditions, the credit facility and the indenture governing the Senior Subordinated Note permit the Issuers' subsidiaries to make distributions to the Issuers in amounts sufficient for the Issuers to pay interest, including the Accreted Interest Redemption Amount, when due on the new notes.
 We cannot assure you that such conditions will be satisfied at the time the Accreted Interest Redemption Amount or other interest payments under the new notes are payable.
 See "Description of Certain Debt."